thomas051083/psd-psw/event-details/faq-step-into-my-shoes.md

 	<li>
 		<b>How can I make the most out of this learning experience?</b><br>
 		We encourage you to clarify your learning intentions or outcomes that you wish to achieve through this attachment/ internship opportunity, and discuss these with the host agency and your own supervisor/reporting officer at your 'home' agency.
 It is also good practice to reflect on your experience during and post-attachment, and share your insights with your host agency as well as with colleagues back at your workplace.
-Sharing your experiences and insights could be done formally or casually, e.g., hosting a post-internship brownbag lunch or post your reflections on Workplace.
+Sharing your experiences and insights could be done formally or casually, e.g., hosting a post-internship brownbag lunch or posting your reflections on Workplace.
 Be creative! :)
 	</li>
 </ol>